PhilmacFLy/gordle/README.md

 # gordle

-Little go tool that uses openthesarus to solve german wordles.
+Little go tool that uses openthesaurus to solve german wordles.

 Thanks to moepman and his pywordle for the idea.